• Skip to primary navigation

 Years ago most of the Amish were farmers of some sort (mostly dairy or produce farmers).
 It was believed that a farm was the best place to raise a family, with everyone working together and living off the land.

-You don't have to be around the Amish for very long to notice that they have good work ethics.
+You don't have to be around the Amish for very long though, to notice that they have good work ethics.
 They're typically responsible, honest, hard workers.
 And I think that's largely due to the fact that they're taught to work at a young age.

-Amish School Children
+Amish School Children and Education

 Most Amish children go to small one-room parochial schools in their church district with a teenage girl from the church as their teacher.
 They start first grade around age six and only go to eighth grade.
-The Amish believe that's enough education because it's more important to learn a trade and do physical work.

-Amish children are usually very sheltered from the outside world.
-And I would dare to say that most of them have a fairly happy childhood.
+Amish children are usually very sheltered from the outside world, and I would dare to say that most of them have a fairly happy childhood.
 (Sadly, there are a few of them who grow up in abusive homes - probably more than I care to admit, but I'd say the majority have a stable home life.)

 Even though their parents have very strict standards for them, and expect prompt and cheerful obedience, there is some security in knowing exactly what is expected of you.

-But I also have pleasant memories of growing up Amish.
+My childhood memories are definitely not all good ones.
+My dad was a strict disciplinarian, and I didn't like him very much.
+However, I also have pleasant memories of growing up Amish.
 We were taught to be responsible and work hard without complaining.
 But we also had lots of good clean fun!

 I feel like I had a fairly normal childhood as an Amish kid growing up on a farm.
 Obviously, it was very different from how most kids grow up today.
 But it was more like most kids grew up a hundred years ago.